The Wreck of the Isadore: One of the Catalysts for the Construction of Cape Neddick Lighthouse

 Allan Wood

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides unique human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses where you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
+Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts.
+This 300-page book provides memorable human interest stories from each of the 92 lighthouses, like the story of the wreck of the Isadore between Cape Neddick (Nubble) Light and Boon Island Light.
+You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours, parks, museums, and even lighthouses where you can stay overnight.
 You’ll also find plenty of stories of hauntings around lighthouses.

-Included are more details of the story of events that lead up to the wreck of the Isadore, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
-This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.
+New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales contains over 50 stories, including the wreck of the Isadaore between Nubble (Cape Neddick) Light and Boon Island Lighthouse.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous Coast Guard artists.

 Join, Learn, and Support The American Lighthouse Foundation